 Learn about the ninety-year evolution of W.K.
-Kellogg’s visionary approach to helping communities care for their children.
+Kellogg’s visionary approach to helping communities care for their vulnerable children.

 W.K.
 Kellogg’s youngest granddaughter, Elizabeth Lincoln, is currently enjoying her 100th year of life.
 She remembers many happy episodes with her grandfather, including cross-country road trips and taste-testing new cereal samples.
-However, Lincoln knows one tragic incident weighed heavily on her grandfather’s heart and mind – and led him to commit to improving the lives of children beyond his own family.
+However, Lincoln knows one tragic incident weighed heavily on her grandfather’s heart and mind – and led him to commit to improving the lives of vulnerable children beyond his own family.
 It occurred in 1913 in his Battle Creek home while he was away on business.

 Lincoln explains: “My mother told me this story.
 My older brother Kenneth was a toddler and she left him at home with a nurse while she went out to do the shopping.
 It turns out, the nurse happened to have a headache and so my brother was alone in a second-floor bedroom.
 Kenneth toddled over to the window and fell out, right on to a cement driveway.